What Happens At An Ocean School Session?

-- Welcome to Ocean School – Shoes and socks off, trousers rolled up.
-First things first, it’s time to feel the sand and sea between our toes as students take a tour of our ‘classroom’ for the day
+- Welcome to Ocean School – First things first, it’s time to feel the sand and sea between our toes as students take a tour of our ‘classroom’ for the day

-- Plastic Free Coastlines 101 – Down to business.
-Our first and most important task is to engage, enrage and inform the students on the impacts that ocean plastic pollution has.
-From the harm it causes to wildlife to the toxic threats of microplastics, this interactive lecture will arm the students with shocking stats and facts, equipping them for the campaign ahead and lighting the activist fire in their bellies!
+- Plastic Free Coastlines – Our first and most important task is to engage, enrage and inform the students on the impacts that ocean plastic pollution has.
+From the harm it causes to wildlife to the toxic threats of microplastics, this interactive talk will arm the students with stats and facts which we can respond to throughout the session.

 - Clean Wave Beach Clean – Hands on action.
-Time to learn about the problem first hand.
-Kitted out with beach clean gloves and buckets students will work together to sweep as much plastic pollution as they can from their beach
+Kitted out with beach clean gloves, buckets and investigation equipment students will work together to sweep as much plastic pollution as they can from the beach.

 - Ocean Plastic Surveying and Sorting – Understanding and evidencing the problem.
 Students will then enter our Ocean School Lab where they will work in research teams to separate, categorise, record, analyse, report on (and recycle!) the types and amounts of ocean plastic pollution that they find

-- Food Web Wars – Exploring food pyramids through noisy play.
-We’ll get everyone moving again with our giant interactive where students will challenge each other to ocean life themed ROCK – PAPER – SCISSOR duels to explore how our marine food chains function, all the way from plankton to our plates
+- Food Web Challenge – Exploring the complex ocean food web through interactive games, exploring how marine food chains function, all the way from plankton to our plates.

 - Rock pool Investigation – Recognising human impact on our ecosystems.
 We’ll then head out on a rock pool adventure where students will connect what we’ve learnt about plastic pollution, ecosystems and food chains with the plants and animals such as; filter feeders and small fish

-- Creating a Circular Ocean Economy – Avoiding – Intercepting – Redesigning (A.I.R) throwaway plastics.
-It’s time to talk solutions!
-The students will enter our giant interactive, sandy ‘circular ocean economy diagram’ and, in their research teams, will utilise cradle to cradle thinking to discuss and noisily propose potential solutions to the plastic pollution problem
+- Creating a Circular Ocean Economy – It’s time to talk solutions!
+The students will in research teams, utilise cradle to cradle thinking to discuss and propose potential solutions to the plastic pollution problem.